Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

-Santa Rosa County Commissioners passed a Wildflower Resolution in July 2016.
-Since then, the Public Works Department and the UF/IFAS Santa Rosa County Master Gardeners have implemented a reduced and selective mowing schedule and wildflower monitoring along sections of five county roads.
-In addition, designated Wildflower Areas along five state roads are maintained by FDOT.
-In all, about 70 miles of roadsides within Santa Rosa County are managed to promote the proliferation of naturally occurring native Florida wildflowers, thanks to the efforts of Stephen Furman, public works director; Mary Salinas, residential horticulture agent for UF/IFAS Santa Rosa County Master Gardeners; and Suzanne Spencer, contact for the roadside wildflower program.
+Action: The Public Works Department, directed by Stephen Furman, and the UF/IFAS Santa Rosa County Master Gardeners, under the direction of Mary Salinas, residential horticulture agent, with coordination by Suzanne Spencer, contact for the Roadside Wildflower Program, have implemented a reduced and selective mowing schedule and wildflower monitoring along sections of five county roads.
+In addition, designated wildflower areas along four state roads are now being maintained by FDOT.
+At this time, approximately 63 miles of roadsides within Santa Rosa County are being managed to promote the growth and proliferation of naturally occurring native Florida wildflowers.

-Santa Rosa County is home to the state’s largest community of pitcherplants.
-Four of the five county roads and two of the state roads have significant numbers of the state-endangered Whitetop pitcherplants (Sarracenia leucophylla), which are easily seen from the roads.
-Yellow pitcherplant (Sarracenia flava), and state-threatened Parrot pitcherplant (Sarracenia psittacina) also can be found growing in wet ditches on two county roads.
-Another wildflower benefitting from reduced mowing is the state threatened Pine lily (Lilium catesbaei).
+Santa Rosa County is home to the largest community of pitcherplants in the state.
+Four of the five county roads and two of the state roads have significant numbers of the state-listed endangered Whitetop pitcherplants (Sarracenia leucophylla) present on the roadsides, which are easily seen from the roadways.
+Upon closer inspection, the Yellow pitcherplant (S. flava) and the state-listed threatened Parrot pitcherplant (S. psittacina) also can be found growing in the wet ditches of two of the county roads.
+Two other state-listed threatened wildflower species have become visible in good numbers, thanks to reduced mowing — Pine lily (Lilium catesbaei) and Rose pogonia (Pogonia ophioglossoides).
+A visit to Santa Rosa County during the spring and fall wildflower seasons will reveal a wide variety and large populations of many beautiful native wildflowers species.

 Okaloosa County is home to some of Florida’s most diverse natural areas.
 Roadways in our county run through large portions of the Eglin Air Force Base Reservation and Blackwater River State Forest, creating corridors of natural beauty.